AbdulrazakZakieh/Al-Jawaab-at-Qur-an-QA-2023-Shared-Task/readme.md

 # Readme for Task A and Task B

-This repository contains two Python scripts for performing natural language processing tasks on Arabic text using OpenAI's GPT-4 model and embedding vectors.
+This repository contains two Python Notebooks for performing natural language processing tasks on Arabic text using OpenAI's GPT-4 model and embedding vectors.
 Each script has its own specific functionality and requirements.
 Below, you'll find a brief description of each script and how to use them.

 Note: The code is not optimal and there might be some fractions that are not used or libraries which are imported but not used as well.